-- Be aware that additional documents may be requested to resolve any potential conflicting information. - The verification worksheet must be signed by all applicable parties.

-- If there are discrepancies found between the FAFSA and the documentation submitted, additional documents could be requested later. - The Federal Register lists the items to verify based upon the Verification Tracking Group to which the applicant is assigned.
+- Be aware that additional documents may be requested to resolve any potential conflicting information. - The verification worksheet must be signed by all applicable parties. - If there are discrepancies found between the FAFSA and the documentation submitted, additional documents could be requested later. - The Federal Register lists the items to verify based upon the Verification Tracking Group to which the applicant is assigned.
 They are listed in the chart below:

-Verification Tracking Verification Tracking FAFSA Information Required to Flag Group Name be Verified V1 Standard Verification Group (Tax Filers) Adjusted Gross Income U.S. Income Tax Paid Untaxed Portions of IRA Distributions Untaxed Portion of Pensions IRA Deductions &amp; Payments Tax Exempt Interest Income Education Credits Number of Household Members Number in College V1 Standard Verification Group (Non-Tax Filers) Income Earned from Work Number of Household Members Number in College Verification of Non-filer Status V2 Not currently in use V3 Not currently in use V4 Custom Verification Group High School Completion Status Identity/Statement of Education Purpose V5 Aggregate Verification Group All items in V1 and V4 V6 Not currently in use
+Verification Tracking Verification Tracking FAFSA Information Required to Flag Group Name be Verified V1 (24-25 Simplified FAFSA) Standard Verification Group (Tax Filers) (Not currently in use for 2024- 2025 year) Adjusted Gross Income U.S. Income Tax Paid Untaxed Portions of IRA Distributions Untaxed Portion of Pensions IRA Deductions & Payments Tax Exempt Interest Income Education Credits Number of Household Members Number in College V1 Standard Verification Group (Non-Tax Filers) Income Earned from Work Number of Household Members Number in College Verification of Non-filer Status V2 Not currently in use V3 Not currently in use V4 Custom Verification Group High School Completion Status Identity/Statement of Education Purpose V5 Aggregate Verification Group All items in V1 and V4 V6 Not currently in use provide any reasonable documentation.

 NOTE: Federal regulations stipulate that an institution may require an applicant to verify any FAFSA information that it specifies.
-On occasion, Mandl may require a student to verify any FAFSA information and to provide any reasonable documentation.
+On occasion, Mandl may require a student to verify any FAFSA information and to

-Acceptable Documentation:
+Acceptable Documentation: Verification Modification for 2024-2025